OpenConext/OpenConext-manage/README.md

 ### [The mr-gui](#mr-gui)

-The client is build with react.js and to get initially started:
+The client is build with react and to get initially started:

 `cd aa-gui`
 `brew install yarn;`
 `yarn install -g create-react-app`

 To run locally: